 Google Chrome, the most popular browser in the world also allows you to browse offline.
 The feature is in-built and the option is not enabled by default.
 You need to enable the feature in Chrome flags.

-The offline mode in Chrome works by using the cache files that was automatically downloaded to your computer when you visited the webpage last time.
+The offline mode in Chrome works by using the cache files that were automatically downloaded to your computer when you visited the webpage last time.
 This means you can only open websites that you visited before in offline mode.
 Also, the offline mode will not work if you clean the temporary internet files or cache files.

 Enable offline browsing mode using Chrome Flags

-- Type chrome:flags in address bar
+- Type chrome:flags in the address bar

 - Press Ctrl + F to open Find window.
 Type show saved copy to narrow down to the option from hundreds of other entries

-- From the drop down window, select the option Enable: Primary
+- From the drop-down window, select the option Enable: Primary

 - Click on Relaunch Now to restart Chrome browser with the offline mode enabled.